Stomper10/CheXpert/ensembles/README.md

-# This is the 'results' directory
+# This is the 'ensembles' directory
-If you don't set `--output_path` when running the `run_chexpert.py` in the command line, results will be saved here.
-Check the '[Run the Model](https://github.com/Stomper10/CheXpert#run-the-model)' part.
+Place experiment output directories here that you want to aggregate.
+When running the run_chexpert.py, set --output_path under this directory.
+Check the [here](https://github.com/Stomper10/CheXpert#this-part-is-optional).